Xmetalfanx/linuxSetup/README.md

 It also seems like Cinnamon devs are MIA in OpenSUSE at the time I am typing this... even Tumbleweed hasn't been updated OFFICIALLY since about September 2018

+- October 2019 Update - There are new devs for Cinnamon (all branches) in Opensuse so this MAY be a non-issue now ...
+I will hve to come back to this later and maybe remote this entire message

 ## Links to other useful projects similar to this